-- The curriculum emphasizes the development of critical and integrative thinking skills needed to understand the science of nutrition and published biomedical literature - Coursework prepares students to understand and write scientific papers, as well as design observational and experimental studies - Students have the opportunity to deepen their knowledge of biosciences, epidemiologic research and clinical research by taking courses offered through the Graduate Medical Sciences, as well as courses offered at Boston University School of Public Health
+- The curriculum emphasizes the development of critical and integrative thinking skills needed to understand the science of nutrition and published biomedical literature. - Coursework prepares students to understand and write scientific papers, as well as design observational and experimental studies. - Students have the opportunity to deepen their knowledge of biosciences, epidemiologic research and clinical research by taking courses offered through Graduate Medical Sciences.